-Embedded: Permission Settings
+Embedded Analytics - Permission Settings

-For example, you're building an embedded dashboard for your multi-national ecommerce company and your Ecommerce sample shows sales for all the stores worldwide.
+For example, you have an embedded dashboard for your multi-national E-commerce company which shows sales for all the stores worldwide.
 Without RLP, no matter which manager signs in and views the report, they all see the same data.
-The CEO has determined each country manager should only see the sales for the stores they manage.
-Thus, RLP allows the CEO to restrict data based on the area they manage.

-General structure of Embedded Row-level Permission
+General structure of Permission Settings code

 permissions = {